Azure/azure-sdk-for-net/sdk/core/System.ClientModel/README.md

 ClientResult output = await client.GetCountryCodeAsync(ipAddress.ToString(), options);
 ```

-For more information on customizing request, see [Protocol method samples](https://github.com/Azure/azure-sdk-for-net/blob/main/sdk/core/System.ClientModel/samples/ServiceMethods.md#protocol-methods)
+For more information on customizing requests, see [Protocol method samples](https://github.com/Azure/azure-sdk-for-net/blob/main/sdk/core/System.ClientModel/samples/ServiceMethods.md#protocol-methods)

 ### Read and write persistable models

-As a library author you can implement `IPersistableModel<T>` or `IJsonModel<T>` which will give library users the ability to read and write your models.
+Client library authors can implement the `IPersistableModel<T>` or `IJsonModel<T>` interfaces on strongly-typed model implementations.
+If they do, end-users of service clients can then read and write those models in cases where they need to persist them to a backing store.

-Example writing an instance of a model.
+The example below shows how to write a persistable model to `BinaryData`.

 ```C# Snippet:Readme_Write_Simple
 InputModel model = new InputModel();
 BinaryData data = ModelReaderWriter.Write(model);
 ```

-Example reading a model from json
+The example below shows how to read JSON to create a strongly-typed model instance.

 ```C# Snippet:Readme_Read_Simple
 string json = @"{